 The small bottles work fine for drinking and cooking, even though you’ll go through them fairly fast.
 The challenge comes when you need some “personal hygiene” attention, even if it’s just a sponge bath.
 The other challenge is if it’s time to wash a few pieces of underwear.
 You’ll go through those cases pretty quickly.

-These are by far one of my favorite ways to store water.
-They last 50 years and they taste better than any water anywhere.
+This product is by far one of my favorite ways to store water.
+They will last 50 years and they taste better than any water you’ll taste anywhere.
 If you live near a distributor you don’t have to pay the shipping.
-Almost everytime I talk about these I get a few remarks how expensive they are.
-Yes, they are expensive, but they are worth every penny to me.
-I have 18 cases stored behind a dresser in my bedroom.
-I can set and forget them and sleep at night knowing I have water for Mark and me.